Kai Harada

-Kai Harada (原田 海 Harada Kai; born May 10, 1999) is a Japanese competition boulderer.
+Kai Harada (原田 海 Harada Kai; born May 10, 1999) is a Japanese competition climber who specialises in bouldering.

 Harada started climbing in 2009 in Osaka.
 He started competition climbing in 2015, placing in the Youth A Bouldering Championships and the Junior Asian Championships.

 In 2018 he won the Bouldering Climbing World Championships as an outsider, and was the only person to get four tops in the final.

 In December 2020, Harada's qualification for the Tokyo 2020 Olympics was confirmed after a dispute between the IFSC and the Japan Mountaineering and Sport Climbing Association.